 What We Talk About When We Talk About Love

 I recently read this story.
-It’s a work of Fiction.
+It’s a work of fiction.
 I like it a lot.
 It’s called “What We Talk About When We Talk About Love.”
 You know I always have love on my mind.
 I kinda get crazy, like Ed, but not really. lol.
 You know, I just get all obsessive.
 Anyway, I’m going to send the story to KC.
 She’s a writer.
-I think she’ll like it, and then we can talk about it together.
+I think she’ll like it and we can talk about it.
 Break-it-down.
 I mean it’s all fiction.
 A wild illusion.
 None of this is real.

 Here it is . . .

 WHAT WE TALK ABOUT WHEN WE TALK ABOUT LOVE

 My friend Mel McGinnis was talking.
 Mel McGinnis is a cardiologist, and sometimes that gives him the right.

 The four of us were sitting around his kitchen table drinking gin.
 Sunlight filled the kitchen from the big windows behind the sink.
 There were Mel and me and his second wife, Teresa—Terri, we called her—and my wife, Laura.
 We lived in Albuquerque then.
 But we were all from somewhere else.

 There was an ice bucket on the table.
 The gin and the tonic water kept going around, and we somehow got on the subject of love.
 Mel thought real love was nothing less than spiritual love.
 He said he’d spent five years of his life in a seminary before quitting to go to medical school.
 He said he still looked back on those years in the seminary as the most important years in his life.